wbjin/a2-videostreaming-via-cdn/README.md

 5. Measure the throughput of each video segment
 6. Capture video manifest file HTTP requests, send a manifest request to web server, and send another request to return a no list manifest file to client
 7. Capture video segment HTTP requests and modify the request according to measured throughputs
-8. Be able to connect to the load balacner and parse a response
+8. Be able to connect to the load balancer and parse a response

 When testing `miProxy` as a whole, you should test it under these scenarios progressively: